Diocese of Fresno: 1848 to 1967

-1967 to present
+1967 to 2000

 Pope Paul VI created the new Diocese of Fresno in 1967 by splitting the Diocese of Monterey-Fresno into two dioceses.
 He named Auxiliary Bishop Timothy Manning of the Archdiocese of Los Angeles as the first bishop of Fresno.
 The estimated Catholic population of the new diocese was 307,000.

 During his tenure as bishop, Manning supported the organization of a labor union for Central Valley farm workers, and sought to help wine producers and grape pickers reconcile their differences.
 After two years in Fresno, Paul VI named Manning archbishop of Los Angeles.
 To replace him, the pope appointed Bishop Hugh Donohoe from the Diocese of Stockton.
-In 1979, Pope John Paul II appointed Reverend José de Jesús Madera Uribe as coadjutor bishop of Fresno to assist Donohoe.
+In 1979, Pope John Paul II appointed José de Jesús Madera Uribe of Los Angeles as coadjutor bishop of Fresno to assist Donohoe.

-After Donohoe resigned in 1980, Madera Uribe automatically became bishop of Fresno.
-In 1991, John Paul II named him as an auxiliary bishop of the Archdiocese for the Military Services, USA.
-The next bishop of Fresno was bishop John Steinbock from the Diocese of Santa Rosa, appointed by John Paul II in 1991.
-In 2003, the Diocese of Fresno was one of only four dioceses in the United States that did not participate in the United States Conference of Catholic Bishops review of the Charter for the Protection of Children and Young People.
-Steinbock died in 2010.
+After Donohoe resigned in 1980, Madera Uribe became bishop of Fresno.
+In 1991, he was made auxiliary bishop of the Amer Archdiocese for the Military Services.
+The next bishop of Fresno was bishop John Steinbock from the Diocese of Santa Rosa, appointed in 1991.

-In 2011, Pope Benedict XVI appointed Bishop Armando Xavier Ochoa of the Diocese of El Paso as the next bishop of Fresno.
-Ochoa retired in 2019.

-The current bishop of Fresno is Joseph Vincent Brennan, formerly an auxiliary bishop of Los Angeles.
-He was appointed by Pope Francis in 2019.

-The diocese in November 2020 removed Reverend Guadalupe Rios from St. Joseph's Church in Selma and obtained a restraining order barring him from the church and its employees.
-While serving the order on Rios, the Selma police seized an assault rifle and handgun of his from church property.
-The church secretary said that Rios threatened her with a gun at one point.
-Rios' housekeeper sued the diocese in 2021, claiming that he physically and emotionally abused her during a four-year romantic relationship.

-St. Charles Borromeo Church in Visalia opened in 2023, becoming the largest Catholic parish church in North America.